AbdullinAM/kex-jb2021-presentation/presentation.md

 \pause

-*Many of the standard library methods and classes can be approximated*
+*Many of the standard library classes can be approximated*

 <!-- * Java standard library is used almost everywhere
 * despite having access to standard library sources,